 What are the effects of preterm birth on families?

 Preterm birth can have profound effects on families, both emotionally and financially.
-In addition to the time spent in the NICU, preterm infants spend an average of 17 days in the hospital, compared to just over 2 days for full-term infants; they also have 50% more doctor's office visits in the first year.5
+In addition to the time spent in the NICU, preterm infants spend an average of 13 days in the hospital, compared to a little more than 1 day for full-term infants.5 Parents of preterm infants also may miss more work than those of full-term infants.

 Having a preterm infant can cause hardships and emotional challenges for families.
 Preterm infants sometimes die, and those that survive may have long-term disabilities.